jfk-solutions/simatic-ax-tia-projects-addon/README.md

 # simatic-ax-addon
-A VSCode Addon to read TIA Portal Project for use in Simatic-AX
+A VSCode Addon to read TIA Portal Project files for use in Simatic-AX.

+Also you can Online access a CPU with Firmware >= 2.9 and projected in TIA >= V17

 ## addon-page